Job profile

 What are Air Cabin Crew?

-Air cabin crew members are expected to deliver a high level of customer service to customers while they are flying to their destination.
+Air cabin crew members are expected to deliver an excellent level of customer service while they are flying to their destination.
 The comfort and safety of passengers will be your number one priority.
 You will have to serve refreshments and food and sell duty-free items.

 Before flying you will need to do safety and security training to prepare yourself for emergency situations, this will include first aid.
 When you board the plane, you will also be responsible for making sure all the correct equipment is on the plane as well as enough supplies.
 You will then have to give a safety demonstration to ensure all passengers are aware of the safety protocols before taking off.